 • NOTE: Submitting evidence of a diagnosis alone may not meet the standard of a disabling condition or be sufficient to warrant accommodations.

-The student may submit to DSS:
+The student may also submit to DSS:

 • An Individualized Educational Plan (IEP) or 504 plan from a previous educational setting.
 This documentation may stand on its own if: